Home Countries Indonesia Human Services Bali Life Foundation

 · Auto-generated from filings + methodology

 Bali Life Foundation is a registered human services nonprofit based in Ungasan, Bali, Indonesia.
 It is registered with Ditjen AHU (the Directorate General of General Legal Administration) under Indonesia's Ministry of Law and Human Rights (Kemenkumham).
 It was founded in 2006 and has been operating for 20 years.
 Its registration number is AHU-4948.AH.01.02.Tahun 2008.
-It has a GiveRadar Integrity Assessment of 50/100 (Partial transparency), indicating some public data is available but key signals are missing.
-This is significantly above the average of 38/100 for human services charities in Indonesia.
+GiveRadar's Integrity Assessment for the organization is 40/100, which reflects how much public information is available, not whether the charity is legitimate.

 Bali Life Foundation is located in Ungasan, Bali, Indonesia.
 The organization was established in 2006 and has been active for 20 years.